conradakunga/Blog/_posts/2026-05-30-logging-off-a-windows-pc-in-visual-basic-net.md

 Const EWX_LOGOFF As UInteger = &H0
 ```

-Our method call this becomes:
+Our method call thus becomes:

 ```vb
 Dim success As Boolean = ExitWindowsEx(EWX_REBOOT, 0)
 ```

-Of interest here is that the `&H` prefix means that the following value in in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal)
+Of interest here is that the `&H` prefix means that the following value is in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal)

 Happy hacking!